International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 Sisamouth smiled and waved the stress away.

-“Phạm Kuiper, she, from New Svalbard I did some renegade anthropology, and may or may not be expelled from Blooming Moon Academy.”
+“Phạm Kuiper, she.
+I’m from New Svalbard, and may or may not be expelled from Blooming Moon Academy.”

 “Emmanuel Olukolade, he.
 I grew up six subway stops from here, and I just got back from a geological survey in Chile.”

-He paused again, letting that wash over the room.
+He paused again, letting the statement wash over the room.
 They had clearly suspected something of this magnitude, but hearing confirmation straight from the Secretary-General was no less surreal.

 “Rest assured, you have no obligation to accept, and can walk out the door right now.
 After this briefing, you will have a three-month break with a stipend of ten million naira before your final decisions are due.
 Do anything you want - visit family, travel the world, reflect in private.
 But if you reveal your role in this, no matter how solid your evidence, you will be blacklisted and disavowed as a glory-seeking liar.
 This is for your own good - fame is bad enough when you don’t have to make the biggest choice of your lives.”